Nasa plans to add a helicopter to Mars 2020 mission

 The size of its rotors and its feather weight will allow it to rise in the fine martian atmosphere up to 400 meters in height.
 It will only ship a small battery recharged by photovoltaic cells and able to provide three minutes of flight per day.
 Its payload will be a high resolution camera and a communication system.

-With the Rover, the only mission of the helicopter will be to make reconnaissance for March 2020.
+With the Rover, the only mission of the helicopter will be to make reconnaissance for Mars 2020.
 Its high resolution camera should provide images ten times more detailed than the satellites currently orbiting Mars, ideal for selecting the most promising sites for the Rover.
 By the launch date, Nasa still has to identify the landing site and to solve some technical problems such as the fractures that were discovered on the heat shield that should allow the return to the Martian atmosphere.